dren39/pottyspot-frontend/README.md

 ## Introduction:

-PottySpot is a web application designed to help users on the go to be able to find restrooms nearby.
+PottySpot is a web application designed to help users on the go to be able to find restrooms nearby

 ## Functionality